 (2) You can list all of your assets and debts on the attached spreadsheet to create the exhibits.

-(3) Most people realize that once separate property is segregated and labeled and the supporting documents of deeds for real estate and/or consent forms for naming your Separate Property Trust as primary beneficiary are done, that a Prenuptial Agreement is not needed because they want to hold everything acquired after marriage except for gifts and inheritance as community property.
+(3) Most people realize that once separate property is segregated and labeled and the supporting documents of deeds for real estate and/or consent forms for naming your Separate Property Trust as primary beneficiary are done, that a Postnuptial Agreement is not needed because they want to hold everything acquired after marriage except for gifts and inheritance as community property.
 Community Property is presumed.
 An agreement is not needed.
-Separate property requires written records.

-Estate Planning is about people and relationships –
+Estate Planning is about people and relationships – not paper and property.

 Something you need to understand is that the standard forms themselves are of very little value.
 You can get the forms for free.
 Not just from MetLife, but from other online providers (such as the website with the statutory language for the forms).
 The value is in the understanding of what everything in the process means, and how to use that understanding for the benefit of yourself and your family and the relationships amongst everyone you list in your estate plan.
 You can’t get that from a form.